 I really had my heart set on getting married by Elvis, which can quite shockingly jack up the price of wedding packages (for ours, it would have been an additional $250!).
 While we ultimately opted to forego the King as part of our ceremony, there are an endless amount of ways to customize your Vegas wedding within your budget, from getting married in a White Castle to a KISS-themed mini golf course.

-Insta-honeymoon: Perhaps the best thing about getting married in Vegas is that you have a short ceremony and then, boom, you’re free to celebrate, however you want, in what’s commonly referred to as Disneyland for adults.
+Insta-honeymoon: Perhaps the best thing about getting married in Vegas is that you have a short ceremony and then, boom, you’re free to celebrate, however you want.
+Want to know why Vegas is one of the most popular destination for bachelorette or bachelor parties (see my guide to the most epic Vegas bachelorette parties here)?
+Because it’s basically Disneyland for adults!
 You want to drive a race car in your wedding dress?
 You totally can.
 You want to celebrate by watching the high rollers play poker at the Bellagio (or you know, maybe you can be a high roller with all of that cash money you just saved on the wedding)?
 Go for it!
 Once the wedding ceremony is done, Vegas is designed to be pretty much the best place imaginable to celebrate your newfound nuptials with your partner.